Development Team

 Deposit Structure (Summary)

-• 20% of the purchase price due at contract signing
+• 20% at contract signing,

-• 10% due approximately 60 days after contract signing
+• 10% approximately 60 days after signing,

-• 10% due approximately 6 months after contract signing
+• 10% approximately 6 months after signing,

-• Remaining balance (approximately 60%) due at closing
+• Remaining balance (approximately 60%) at closing.

 All deposits are paid into the project’s escrow account in accordance with the purchase agreement.